jakubhalik/todo/README.md

 Also put that circle there at the initial load until it was checked if there are any data on the endpoint

 adding new task on enter in input for adding task

+deployed demo on vercel

+set up dns records routing

+make switching checkbox do a put request for the completed

 <br>
 <br>